ChanghoJ/2025Spring_projects/README.md

 We expect that counties with prominent research universities (e.g., Stanford, MIT, UIUC) consistently see higher patent activity.
 This hypothesis explores whether proximity to academic research hubs correlates with innovation output.
 Datasets: g_location_disambiguated, external list of U.S. research universities
 - 3. Attorney Involvement and Urban Proximity
 We hypothesize that patents filed with attorney organizations involvement are more likely to originate from urban counties or tech-centric states.
-In contrast, patents without attorney organization involvement may show more geographic spread or rural origin.
+In contrast, patents without attorney organization involvement may show more geographic spread.
 Datasets: g_attorney_disambiguated, g_location_disambiguated, g_application
 - 4. Assignee Type and Geographic Concentration
 We hypothesize that patents assigned to organizations (companies, universities, government) show a more concentrated geographic footprint compared to patents with individual or no clear assignee.
 Specifically, we expect corporate-assigned patents to cluster around business hubs (California and New York), while individually filed patents may appear more dispersed.